chrissimpkins/cssDOC/README.md

 3. Submit the issue on [the GitHub repository](https://github.com/chrissimpkins/cssDOC/issues) with as much detail as you can provide.
 Please paste the console ouptut for any exceptions that are raised.

 ## Changes

+v2.1.0 - added 'hover' search - place cursor in/at beginning of/at end of CSS element and run cssDOC

 v2.0.0 - changed the keybinding to `Ctrl-Alt-C` because, well, I suppose you may want to copy in a text editor, mea culpa...